 5. What’s next?

-One of the Foundation’s Birth-to-Three Policy Alliance partners, Raise DC, is partnering with OSSE to further analyze local findings and to educate and mobilize community stakeholders using this data.
+One of the Foundation’s [policy partners, Raise DC, is partnering with OSSE to further analyze local findings and to educate and mobilize community stakeholders using this data.
 We will share further insights as they are available.
 Additional data will be collected in the current school year to boost D.C.’s baseline sample, and the next full administration of EDI is expected in the 2018-19 school year.